han51/nafld-1d-cnn/README.md

 5. For model testing, use test_classifier.py and test_ff_estimator.py.

-6. The tool datagenerator.py prepares for the input data used in deep leanring models.
-The original downsampled RF data should be stored in .csv files, each file containing a 1024 x 256 matrix (num_points per signal x num_signals) and each patient having 10 csv files (=10 frames).
-This tool requires file that contains a list of csv file names and the correpsonding labels (pdff values for the ff_estimator and 0s and 1s for the classifier).
+6. The tool datagenerator.py prepares for the input data used in deep learning models.
+The original downsampled RF data should be stored in .csv files, each file containing an RF frame represented by a 1024 x 256 matrix (num_points per RF signal x num_signals) and each patient having 10 csv files (=10 frames).
+This tool requires a file that contains a list of csv file names and the correpsonding labels (pdff values for the ff_estimator and 0s and 1s for the classifier).

 7. The matlab script (stat_analysis.m) and R script (auc_plot_and_test.R) can be used for statistical analysis of the model performances.